 sudo apt install flatpakand restart your session before continuing.
 For detailed setup including the Flathub repository, follow our Flatpak installation guide for Ubuntu.

-Enable Flathub For Blender
+Enable Flathub for Blender

 sudo flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo

-Install Blender via Flatpak
+Install Blender with Flatpak

 sudo flatpak install flathub org.blender.Blender -y